scottvr/phart/README.md

 [`flowchart TD` is now a supported output.
 Read about it here.](https://github.com/scottvr/phart/blob/main/docs/mermaid-phart.md)

+TL;DR:
+- `--output-format mmd` along with, optionally `--output yourfile.mmd` (or you can just redirect stdout with `> yourfile.md` Will generate a Mermaid `flowchart TD` from your graph.

 ## New Layout Strategies

 See [LAYOUT-STRATEGIES.md](https://github.com/scottvr/phart/blob/main/LAYOUT-STRATEGIES.md) in the repo for some examples of output.